xebia-functional/aws-cdk-region-evacuation/infrastructure/blog_post_1/README.md

 ```bash
 npx cdk deploy stage-1/* --debug -vv --require-approval never
 ```
+You can review the status of your CDK deployment from AWS console [CloudFormation](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1)

 ## Step 6 - Configure ClouDNS with the NS records from AWS route53
 Go to [AWS Route 53](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=us-east-1#) the hosted zone created in the previous step.